LTEN Articles & Bylaws

 Section 8 – Suspension or Termination.
 The Board may, at any meeting, by the vote of two-thirds of the directors on the Board (not just two-thirds of those present at a given meeting), suspend or terminate any Associate who, in its judgment, has violated the Bylaws or whose conduct is deemed detrimental to the best interests of the Network.
 The suspended or terminated Associate will be advised in writing within thirty (30) days of the Board’s vote to suspend and will have thirty (30) days following notification to appeal the suspension or termination in writing.
 The vote of a majority of all the directors on the Board (not just a majority of those present at a given meeting) shall be required to rescind suspension or termination.

 Section 9 – Dues.
 The Board shall set annual dues for each twelve (12) month period in its sole and absolute discretion.
 Annual dues shall be payable at least thirty (30) days prior to the expiration date at twelve (12) months.
 Each Associate shall be considered an Associate from the first day of payment of dues to the expiration date at twelve (12) months later.
 Any variation to the period of time of Associate status shall require a majority vote of the Board; provided, however, that the executive director shall have the discretion to pro rate annual dues in the initial year for any Associate whose status as such begins in the middle of such year.
 All dues shall be non-refundable.

 Section 10 – Voting.

-(a) Each full Associate of the Network in good standing shall be eligible to cast one vote on any and all matters submitted to a vote of the Associates by the Board.
-The Associate must be present at the business meetings in order to cast his/her vote; no proxy voting shall be accepted.
+(a) Each full Associate of the Network in good standing shall be eligible to cast one vote on all matters submitted to a vote of the Associates by the Board.
+The Associate must be present at the business meetings to cast his/her vote; no proxy voting shall be accepted.

 (b) All matters submitted to a vote of the Associates by the Board shall be voted on in accordance with procedures established by the Board.